SPHERE: Unveiling Spatial Blind Spots in Vision-Language Models Through Hierarchical Evaluation: Introduction

 \section{Introduction}

-Spatial perception and reasoning plays an essential role in how vision-language models (VLMs) understand and potentially interact with complex, context-rich environments \cite{du2024embspatialbench, liu2023visualspatial, Zeng2024visualgrounding}.
-These capabilties are crucial for the deployment of VLMs in physical-world applications such as robotics, embodied AI, or human-assistive systems \citep{Nair2022R3M, brohan2023RT2, stone2023openworldMOO, Leal2023SARART}.
+Spatial perception and reasoning play an essential role in how vision-language models (VLMs) understand complex, context-rich environments \cite{du2024embspatialbench, liu2023visualspatial, Zeng2024visualgrounding}.
+These capabilities are crucial for the deployment of VLMs in physical-world applications such as robotics, embodied AI, or human-assistive systems \citep{Nair2022R3M, brohan2023RT2, stone2023openworldMOO, Leal2023SARART}.

 Current research efforts to enhance spatial sensing in VLMs have incorporated features such as depth information, object bounding boxes, and simple spatial directions (e.g. left/right, inside/outside, front/back) into the models \cite{chen2024spatialvlm, zhao2023enhancing, spacellava, cai2024spatialbot, cheng2024spatialrgpt}.
-These state-of-the-art VLMs can leverage the information to gain better understanding of object positions and relative distances.
 However, the enhancements often focus on isolated, simplistic spatial cues, and therefore limit the models' ability to handle the complexities of real-world scenarios.
 Practical applications demand more sophisticated spatial perception and reasoning capabilities, akin to human-like understanding.
-Figure~\ref{fig:gpt_examples} demonstrates failure cases of the state-of-the-art GPT-4o.
-In the second question, GPT-4o shows difficulty counting while interpreting object proximity.
-In the third question, GPT-4o understands that laptop is at the edge of the desk, but fails to reason that the laptop cannot be moved further back.
+Figure~\ref{fig:gpt_examples} demonstrates failure cases of GPT-4o.
+In question 2, GPT-4o has difficulty counting while interpreting object proximity.
+In question 3, GPT-4o understands that the laptop is at the edge of the desk, but fails to reason that the laptop cannot be moved further back.

-In this work, we propose a new benchmarking framework called SPHERE (\ub{S}patial \ub{P}erception and \ub{H}ierarchical \ub{E}valuation of \ub{RE}easoning).
-In SPHERE, we seek to systematically disentangle and measure spatial skills, in order to pinpoint model strengths and weaknesses and guide future research.
+In this work, we propose a new benchmarking framework called SPHERE (\ub{S}patial \ub{P}erception and \ub{H}ierarchical \ub{E}valuation of \ub{RE}easoning), to systematically disentangle and measure spatial skills, in order to pinpoint model strengths and weaknesses and guide future research.
 We are motivated by prior research findings \cite{West2023paradox, Tiong2024factors} which reveal fundamental differences between machine and human intelligence.
-For example, while large language models (LLMs) excel in generating coherent and contextually relevant responses for advanced topics, they often exhibit surprising errors in basic understanding, even within the content they produce \cite{West2023paradox}.
+While LLMs excel in generating coherent and contextually relevant responses for advanced topics, they often exhibit surprising errors in basic understanding \cite{West2023paradox}.
 We cannot assume good performance in one task to always transfer to a seemingly correlated or even more basic task.